DJStephan/Github_Followers/README.md

 Using **Github_Followers** is simple, all you need to do is clone this repository and install the .Net Core run-time version 2.2.
 You can find the run-time [here](https://dotnet.microsoft.com/download/thank-you/dotnet-runtime-2.2.2-windows-hosting-bundle-installer).

 Once you have installed the .Net core run-time, open your command prompt and navigate to the location that you saved this repository.
-Then navigate to Github_Followers\WebApplication1\GithubFollowers.
 Once you are here type the command
-> dotnet run
+> dotnet GithubFollowers.dll

 into your command prompt and hit enter, this will start the server on local port 5000.